Klumpish/wordle-game/ReadME.md

 ## Problems

-- config of vite and express server.
+- config of vite and express server. #FIXED
-- had some problems with pagination on the highscore list
+- had some problems with pagination on the highscore list #FIXED

 ## SSR of highscore list